Smart Green Shipping secures investment for energy transition vision

 Financial and tax incentives

-We support companies by helping them attract investment, with R&D funding and assisting them with tax incentives.
+We support companies by helping them to attract investment, benefit from R&D funding and assisting them with tax incentives.

 -